Special Educational Needs and Disabilities

 The following school policies, available on the website, reflect the school’s commitment to inclusion, safety and well-being of the children:

-· Special Educational Needs
+· Special Educational Needs and Disabilities

 · Behaviour and Discipline